blockchainuniversityedu/custom-rom/README.md

 **UPDATE #6**: The lineageOS repository has been installed, and will temporarily replace further developments with AOSP until a testable version of the custom ROM has been built and optimized for the Samsung Galaxy J4 phone architecture.
 The commands to initiate this process is as follows:

-// Create directory for lineageOS //
+// Create directory for custom-rom //

-mkdir /mnt/(drive letter)/lineageos
+mkdir /mnt/(drive letter)/(name folder whatever you like)

-cd /mnt/(drive letter)/lineageos
+cd /mnt/(drive letter)/(name folder whatever you like)

 // Download and Initialize Repository curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo